Seventh United States Army: France, Germany, and back into Italy

 The invasion was originally given the code name of "Operation Anvil", but was changed to "Operation Dragoon" before the landing.
 In March 1944, Major General Alexander Patch, a highly experienced and competent commander, was assigned to command the Seventh Army, which moved to Naples, Italy, the following July.
 On 15 August 1944, elements of the Seventh Army assaulted the beaches of southern France in the St. Tropez and St. Raphael area.
 On 15 September, the Seventh was put under the field control of the 6th Army Group, under Lieutenant General Jacob L. Devers.
 The 6th Army Group also included the French First Army.
 Within one month, the Seventh Army, which by then employed three American divisions, five French divisions and the 1st Airborne Task Force, had advanced 400 miles north and joined with the Allied forces coming south from Normandy.
-In the process, the Seventh Army had liberated Marseilles, Lyon, Toulon and all of Southern France.
+In the process, the Seventh Army had liberated Marseille, Lyon, Toulon and all of Southern France.

 The Seventh Army then assaulted the German forces in the Vosges Mountains and broke into the Alsatian Plain.
 During the Battle of the Bulge in late December, it extended its flanks to take over much of the area that had been the responsibility of U.S. Third Army then under the command of Patton, which allowed the Third to relieve surrounded American forces besieged at Bastogne.
 In mid-January 1945, the Seventh engaged in pitched battle seeking to regain ground lost to Germany's Operation Nordwind New Year's offensive.
 Along with the French First Army, the Seventh went on the offensive in February 1945 and eliminated the Colmar Pocket.
 After capturing the city of Strasbourg, the Seventh went into the Saar, assaulted the Siegfried Line, and reached the River Rhine during the first week of March, 1945.

 In a lead role in Operation Undertone, the Seventh Army fought its way across the Rhine into Germany, captured Nuremberg and then Munich.
 Finally it crossed the Brenner Pass and made contact with Lieutenant General Lucian Truscott's U.S. Fifth Army at Vipiteno – once again on Italian soil.

 In less than nine months of continuous fighting, the Seventh Army had advanced over 1,000 miles and for varying times had commanded 24 U.S. and Allied divisions, including the 3rd, 36th, 42nd, 44th, 45th, 63rd, 70th, 100th, and 103rd Infantry Divisions.